leomanza/zkrss-eth-ba-2025/README.md

 bun run dev
 ```

-Visit `http://localhost:8080` to use the ZkRSS App!
+Visit `http://localhost:8080` to use the ZKRSS App!

 ---